 Whenever I debate with people, I invariably discover they have never learned to think.
-An observation prominently applied to young people (but not only) with few analog debating skills, having been shaped and cuddled instead by the endless reverberation of like-minded followers on social media.
+An observation prominently applicable to young people (but not only) with few analog debating skills, having instead been shaped and coddled by the endless reverberation of like-minded followers on social media.

 The lack of ability to think independently is a serious humanitarian predicament, frighteningly omnipresent.
-For the opinions of people aggregated by how they think are used to establish the rules of democracy and thus define the vector and compass of human excellence.
+People’s opinions aggregated by how they think are used to establish the rules of democracy and thus define the vector and compass of human excellence.

 How Not What

 Nobody should be told what to think, but everyone should be taught how to think.